Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Can you see the northern lights in Scotland in winter?

 It is not usual to see the northern lights in Scotland in winter although the months between September and March offer the best chance as the nights are much longer than the rest of the year.
-One of the best places to see the northern lights is Galloway Forest Park which is a dark sky park, meaning it is minimally affected by light pollution.
+One of the best places to see the northern lights is Galloway Forest dark sky park, which is minimally affected by light pollution.
 Note that northern lights can only be seen when there is strong solar activity.

 More travel tips and advice articles